There is a new payroll tax we want to make you aware of. This tax affects both nannies and parents.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-There is a new payroll tax that’s coming up and nannies, if you work in Washington state, you need to decide if you’re going to opt-out or opt-in.
-Which is doing nothing, It’s just a payroll tax that your employer needs to administrate by November 1st, which is coming up in less than a month.
+There is a new payroll tax coming up, and nannies, if you work in Washington state, you need to decide whether you’re going to opt-out or opt-in.
+Opting in means doing nothing – it’s simply a payroll tax that your employer needs to administer by November 1st, which is coming up in less than a month.

-Please join me as I speak with Tom Breedlove, the Senior Director of HomePay, and he’s going to walk us through and help navigate what the Washington Cares Act is, how to navigate it, what it means for employees and what it means for employers.
+Below is a conversation with Tom Breedlove, the Senior Director of HomePay, who walks through and helps navigate what the Washington Cares Act is, how to navigate it, what it means for employees, and what it means for employers.

-Tom: Yeah, great, thanks for having me, Laura.
-Yeah, the Cares Fund legislation is designed to make sure that everyone in Washington has access to long-term care benefits.
+Tom: The Cares Fund legislation is designed to make sure that everyone in Washington has access to long-term care benefits.
 Studies show that most people at some point in their life could use at least some level of assistance when it comes to things like transportation, preparing meals, so you might have an injury or a diagnosis that requires a little bit of help and this new law they might even you might even need something like a wheelchair ramp put in your house for things like that.
 So this new law is essentially provided by the state.
 It’s funded by payroll taxes and again it makes sure that everybody has access to those benefits if and when they need them.

 Tom: Yeah, it’s paid by the employee, so the nanny would pay the tax and it’s a 0.58% tax rate.
 So basically a little bit more than half of 1% is what the employee will owe.
 So for every $100 of wages, the employee would owe $0.58 to put it in perspective.
 In this case, the family doesn’t have to pay anything, but they do have to administer the tax, so they’re required to withhold it from the employee’s pay, and when the rest of their employer taxes are due, they just remit those monies to the state and everything is handled that way.